 The types of removals we guarantee at Minc Law are typically posts made to shaming sites or cheater sites.
 Sites like TheDirty.com, Shesahomewrecker.com, and Cheaterland.com fall within this category.

 Shaming websites have emerged as a huge source of online “venting.”
-Usually, an angry poster uses the shaming site as a way to expose a person they feel wronged them.
+Usually, an angry poster uses public shaming on social media and shaming sites as a way to expose a person they feel wrong them.
 Often these decisions are made in the heat of a moment without much thought – but can create lasting reputational damage for the victim.

 In an article in Psychology Today, “The Impact of Public Shaming in a Digital World,” author Sue Scheff touches on this modern form of public shaming.
 Scheff reminds us that, “Just a generation ago, an embarrassing gaffe might have been written up in the local paper or gossiped about over backyard fences until it was old news.
 But today is much different.
 The Internet has eternal life and boundless reach and victims of a digital disaster must learn to live forever with the implications of that high-tech ‘tattoo’.”